Statistical strong lensing. III. Inferences with complete samples of lenses: Discussion

 Lensed quasars, however, are subject to microlensing, which introduces a source of scatter in the relation between the intrinsic source magnitude and the observed one.
 Microlensing depends on the fraction of mass in compact objects (that is, stars) and on the size of the light-emitting region of the quasar, which is the accretion disk.
 A rigorous analysis would require modelling microlensing, in order to obtain an accurate selection function of lensed quasars.
 This would also provide an opportunity to further constrain the stellar mass-to-light ratio of the lens galaxies \citep{Ver19}.
 There is, however, an associated cost in terms of model complexity.

 If the lens detection probability is a function of image configuration, whether directly, or, as in the simulation of \Sref{sect:sims}, indirectly (highly asymmetric configuration are rarely detected, because of the de-magnification of image 2), then the lens population model, $\pr(\psilens)$, needs to be extended.
 This is because, unlike in the experiment carried out in this work, real lenses are not axisymmetric, and the ellipticity of a lens can change the number, the shape and the magnification of the strongly-lensed images.
 At the very least, it is necessary to add two degrees of freedom to the model: the axis ratio and orientation of the mass component.
+Moreover, lens models often require to account for external shear in order to correctly reproduce the observed images.
+Galaxy ellipticity and external shear could be incorporated in the hierarchical model used to describe the lens population, but this would make computations more challenging (especially the evaluation of integrals of the kind of \Eref{eq:likeint1}).

 In summary, most practical applications of the method proposed in this paper will likely require an extension of the model considered so far.
 This will pose important computational challenges, analogous to those discussed in section 6.5 of \citetalias{S+C21}.